Selectman, business leader push back against teen’s balloon ban proposal

 “My opinions on this are very strong.
 I would be in total support of a ban on the mass release of balloons, but I have a real problem with banning individual items for sale,” Gallant said.

-Selectman Blake Baldwin agreed with Gallant saying there are many things that are much more dangerous than balloon.
+Selectman Blake Baldwin agreed with Gallant saying there are many things that are much more dangerous than balloons.
 It’s not the balloon itself that is dangerous, it’s the improper use or disposal of the balloon that is, Baldwin said.

 “If we are going to start banning things we should talk about sugary drinks because that’s going to kill 180,000 people in this country this year.
 We should talk about banning cigarettes because 410,000 people are going to die from cigarettes.
-So I think that banning products from sale in this town is a bad policy decision and I don’t think we should start down that path,” Baldwin said.
+So I think that banning products from sale in this town is a bad policy decision, and I don’t think we should start down that path,” Baldwin said.

 Baldwin is owner of Video Creations and he offered, along with Gallant, to create a PSA video with Jones on the proper use and disposal of balloons.